microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 ### Linux installation steps

 Linux is a highly variable environment.
 Given the number of desktop environments and distributions, getting Live Share installed can be complicated.
+The process should be straightforward if you use official distributions of Visual Studio Code and:

+- Ubuntu Desktop version 16.04 and up.
+- Fedora Workstation version 27 and up.
+- CentOS 7.

-If you use supported versions of Ubuntu Desktop (16.04+), Fedora Workstation (27+), or CentOS 7 and only use official distributions of Visual Studio Code, the process should be straightforward.
-If you're using a nonstandard configuration or downstream distribution, you might encounter complications.
+If you're using a nonstandard configuration or downstream distribution, you might have complications.
 For more information, see [Linux installation details](../reference/linux.md).

 #### Install Linux prerequisites

 Some distributions of Linux are missing libraries that Live Share needs.
 By default, Live Share attempts to detect and install Linux prerequisites.
-You'll see a notification prompting you to install libraries when Live Share encounters a problem that can be caused by missing libraries:
+You'll see a notification prompting you to install libraries when Live Share comes across a problem that can be caused by missing libraries:

 ![Screenshot of notification for missing Linux libraries.](../media/vscode-linux-prereq-missing.png)